Couple meeting with tax advisor discussing options.

 Here’s a quick example of how this works.

-How to Deduct Home Equity Loan Interest
+How To Deduct Home Equity Loan Interest

-1. Make Sure Your Loan Qualifies
+1. Make Sure Your Interest Qualifies

 Before you deduct home equity loan interest, you must ensure your loans qualify.
 Here’s what to consider.

 • A “qualifying residence” secures the home equity loan.
 For your loans to count, they must be on a qualifying residence, such as your primary residence (where you live), or a second home, such as a vacation home.
-However, the home you used the funds to buy, build, or improve must be the collateral for the loan.
+However, the home you used the funds to buy, build or improve must be the collateral for the loan.

 • The funds were used to buy, build or improve a qualifying home(s).
-To qualify for the mortgage interest rate deduction, you must use the funds to buy a property, build your own home, or renovate your existing home.
-A few examples of substantial home improvements include replacing the roof, adding a room addition, or remodeling the kitchen.
+To qualify for the mortgage interest rate deduction, you must use the funds to buy a property, build your own home or renovate your existing home.
+A few examples of substantial home improvements include replacing the roof, adding a room addition or remodeling the kitchen.

-2. Collect Your Mortgage Statements and Other Documents
+2. Collect Your Mortgage Statements And Other Documents

 You must prove how you used the funds to claim the interest deduction.
 You’ll first need your mortgage statements to prove how much you borrowed.
-This is necessary to ensure you’re within the limits imposed by the TCJA.

-Next, you must have receipts, contracts, and any other documentation proving how you used the funds.
+Next, you must have receipts, contracts and any other documentation proving how you used the funds.
 For example, did you buy your house with them?
 Finally, show your Closing Disclosure and mortgage deed, and you can prove how you used the funds.

 If you used the funds to renovate your home, you’d need all receipts for materials, labor and any other costs incurred to renovate the property.

-3. Itemize and Calculate Your Deductions
+3. Itemize And Calculate Your Deductions

 To determine your deductions, you should add up the total payments allowed for tax deductions.
 Mortgage interest is one example, but you may also write off your property taxes and mortgage points if they are on your primary residence.

-4. Factor in Your Mortgage Points
+4. Factor In Your Mortgage Points

 If you borrowed the mortgage this tax year, you could also deduct the mortgage points as a part of your itemized deductions.
 Mortgage points are money you pay to buy down your interest rate or as a fee the lender charges for underwriting your loan.
-Because mortgage points are prepaid mortgage interest, you can deduct them from your taxes if the loan is for your main home, and it’s normal business practice in your area to pay mortgage points.
-Whether you pay the points in cash at closing or roll them into your loan will affect how much of the points you can write off in a tax year.
-Check with your mortgage originator and/or tax advisor to verify your situation.
+Because mortgage points are prepaid mortgage interest, you can deduct them from your taxes if the loan is for your main home, and if it’s normal business practice in your area to pay mortgage points.

-5. Choose Between a Standard or Itemized Deduction
+5. Choose Between A Standard Or Itemized Deduction

 To take the mortgage interest deduction, you must itemize your deductions.
 But it doesn’t always make sense to do so.